Brock-Merritt/book-search-engine/README.md

 None needed

 ## Usage
-Used to research, track, and bookmark books as you see fit
+First, get registered with the Sign-up page, then the functions to research, track, and bookmark books as you see fit, become available

 ## Contributors
 Brock Merritt